zgcharaf/CFM-ENS-data-challenge/README.md

 4. Train the model using the provided scripts.
 5. Evaluate the model on the test dataset to assess its performance.

-## Conclusion
-This challenge and the corresponding model provide insights into the complex dynamics of stock transactions through quantitative analysis of order book data.
-The successful identification of stocks from such anonymized data can significantly enhance trading strategies and asset management.